nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `export`

 * Exported JSON file will be stored in `data/export/` folder
+* Current date time will be used as the JSON file name

 Examples:
 * `find u/NUS` followed by `export` exports the displayed list from the `find` command to a JSON file.